Greg Davis (Mississippi politician)

-Charles Gregory Davis, known as Greg Davis (born February 22, 1966) is the former mayor of Southaven in northern Mississippi, the state's fourth largest city, from 1997 to 2013.
+Charles Gregory Davis, known as Greg Davis (born February 22, 1966) is an American attorney and the former mayor of Southaven in northern Mississippi, the state's fourth largest city, from 1997 to 2013.
 Prior to serving as mayor, he represented the 7th district in the Mississippi House of Representatives.
 He was the Republican Party's nominee for Mississippi's 1st congressional district in the 2008 special and general elections.

 In 2012, he was convicted on charges of embezzlement, false pretense, and making fraudulent statements and was later sentenced, however his conviction was overturned in a 2017 retrial and found not guilty.
 Greg attended Mitchell Hamline School of Law where he received his Juris Doctor degree in December 2021.
 After passing the Mississippi Bar in February 2022, he was admitted to practice law in July 2022.
 He currently has a practice (Davis Law MS, PLLC) located in Hernando, MS.

 Life and career

 Davis was born in Memphis, Tennessee.
 He graduated from Mississippi State University at Starkville with a degree in Civil Engineering.
 Upon graduation, he began a career in engineering and consulting.